Introduction to IPC

 The Processes Used in Package

 The package's entry point is running in the main process of Cocos Creator.
-If you create a window in the entry point of your package, it will start a renderer process.
+If a window is created in the entry point of your package, it will start a renderer process.